Danville, KY Arts & Culture

-Present-day artists and attractions along with historic charm and preservation are what help make Danville-Boyle County a nice place to live and visit, with several interesting things to see and do.
+Present-day artists and attractions, historic charm and preservation are what help make Danville-Boyle County a special place to live and visit.
+Here are just some of the interesting things to see and do.

-On the Centre College campus, Norton Center for the Arts is where visitors can attend a variety of performances and events, from symphony and ballet performances to those by artists such as Dolly Parton.
-For theater lovers, Pioneer Playhouse serves dinner and a live show Tuesdays through Saturdays during summer months, while West T. Hill Community Theatre produces plays year round and maintains a vibrant children’s theater program.
+On the Centre College campus, Norton Center for the Arts hosts a number of events, from symphony and ballet performances to concerts by artists such as Dolly Parton.
+Theater-goers enjoy Pioneer Playhouse, which serves dinner and a live show Tuesdays through Saturdays during summer months, while West T. Hill Community Theatre produces plays year round and maintains a vibrant children’s theater program.

 Stephen Rolfe Powell Studio

-World renowned glass artist Stephen Powell is an art professor at Centre College and has also opened his own Stephen Rolfe Powell Studio in Danville.
-On display are several of his colorful large-scale blown glass sculptures, with his artistic style often described as playful and whimsical.
-Many of his pieces are so huge that it took a team of glass artists to complete them under Powell’s direction.
+World-renowned glass artist Stephen Powell is an art professor at Centre College and has also opened his own Stephen Rolfe Powell Studio in Danville.
+On display are several of his colorful large-scale blown glass sculptures, demonstrating an artistic style often described as playful and whimsical.
+Many of Powell's pieces are so large that a team of glass artists was needed to complete them under his direction.

 Take a tour of the Ephraim McDowell House Museum, a National Historic Landmark named for one of the area’s early physicians.
-Or go small at the Great American Dollhouse Museum, where a world of miniatures can intrigue tall and tiny visitors alike, with attractions like a playroom, classroom and gift shop.
+Or go small at the Great American Dollhouse Museum, where a world of miniatures can intrigue tall and tiny visitors alike.
+Attractions include a playroom, classroom and gift shop.

 Kentucky’s state constitution was signed in 1792 in Danville’s Constitution Square, which is known as the Birthplace of the Commonwealth.
 The park includes several original and replica historic structures of the era, a visitors center and the offices of the Economic Development Partnership.
 Also well worth a visit is the log courthouse, where 10 constitutional conventions were held.